krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 Figure 7-8 shows the ideal and degenerate structures of binary trees.
 A binary tree becomes a "perfect binary tree" when every level is filled; while it degenerates into a "linked list" when all nodes are biased toward one side.

-- The perfect binary tree is the ideal situation, fully leveraging the "divide and conquer" advantage of binary trees.
+- A perfect binary tree is an ideal scenario where the "divide and conquer" advantage of a binary tree can be fully utilized.
-- A linked list is another extreme, where operations become linear, degrading the time complexity to $O(n)$.
+- On the other hand, a linked list represents another extreme where all operations become linear, resulting in a time complexity of $O(n)$.

 ![The Best and Worst Structures of Binary Trees](binary_tree.assets/binary_tree_best_worst_cases.png){ class="animation-figure" }

 <p align="center"> Figure 7-8 &nbsp; The Best and Worst Structures of Binary Trees </p>

-As shown in Table 7-1, in the best and worst structures, the number of leaf nodes, total number of nodes, and height of the binary tree reach their maximum or minimum values.
+As shown in Table 7-1, in the best and worst structures, the binary tree achieves either maximum or minimum values for leaf node count, total number of nodes, and height.

 <p align="center"> Table 7-1 &nbsp; The Best and Worst Structures of Binary Trees </p>